-Against this backdrop we developed our audience positions; the Directors believe the Company is now one of the most significant online publishers in the UK entertainment space and will benefit from the demand for quality mobile advertising inventory at scale
+Against this fast-changing market backdrop we have continued to develop our audience positions.
+We are now one of the most significant online publishers in the UK entertainment space and will continue to benefit from the demand for quality mobile advertising inventory at scale.